eduvpn/documentation/PROFILE_CONFIG.md

 | [wRangeFour](#wireguard-range-four) | `string[]` or `string` | _N/A_   |
 | [wRangeSix](#wireguard-range-six)   | `string[]` or `string` | _N/A_   |

+We wrote some additional documentation on WireGuard [here](WIREGUARD.md).

 ### WireGuard Range Four

 Specify the IPv4 range for WireGuard VPN clients.
 As an example: